h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 Ensemble performance (AUC): 0.781241759877087
 ```

-## Roadmap for H2O Ensemble

-H2O Ensemble is currently only available using the R API, however, it will be accessible via all our APIs in a future release.
-You can follow the progress of H2O Ensemble development on the [H2O JIRA](https://0xdata.atlassian.net/secure/IssueNavigator.jspa?reset=true&jqlQuery=project+%3D+PUBDEV+AND+component+%3D+Ensemble) (tickets with the "Ensemble" tag).

-**Update:** Ensembles have been implemented in the H2O Java core as model class, "H2OStackedEnsembleEstimator".
-The code can be found on the [ensembles branch](https://github.com/h2oai/h2o-3/tree/ensembles) of h2o-3.
-APIs in R and Python will be available soon.

 ### All done, shutdown H2O

 ```r
 h2o.shutdown()
 ```

+## Roadmap for h2oEnsemble

+**h2oEnsemble** is only available as an R package.
+A list of open tickets (bugs, feature requests) for the package can be found [here](https://0xdata.atlassian.net/issues/?filter=14900) (JIRA tickets with the "h2oEnsemble" tag).

+Open tickets for the native H2O version of Stacked Ensembles can be found [here](https://0xdata.atlassian.net/issues/?filter=19301) (JIRA tickets with the "StackedEnsemble" tag).